 Have you tried Roasted Sweet Dumpling Squash?
 Sweet dumpling squash is definitely my favorite squash.
 Roasting it brings out the natural sweetness.
 And this sweet dumpling squash recipe is super easy with only two ingredients.
+It's also vegan and vegetarian friendly.
+It's easy to see why this is a great choice of side for just about anyone.

 What You Need